BoyceLab/DataSharingInABox/docs/index.md

 # Welcome to Your Patient Registry Data Sharing Ecosystem Template

-This open-source website template is designed to help patient registry teams create a professional, public-facing portal for sharing information about your data, governance policies, and access procedures.
+This open-source website template is designed to help patient registry teams create a professional, public-facing portal for sharing information about their data, governance policies, and access procedures.

 Built with [MkDocs](https://www.mkdocs.org/) and the [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/) theme, this site supports transparent, ethical, and well-documented data sharing — even if your team has limited technical resources.